Thursday, 17 October 2024

 HOW TO REACH

-This Mallinatha Swamy Jain Temple in Mannargudi is on the west side of Mannargudi Theppakulam ( Haridranadhi tank ) on the bypass Road, 1.43 KM from Mannargudi Sri Rajagopalaswami Temple, 2.8 KM from Mannargudi Railway Station, 28 KM from Thiruvarur, and 40 KM from Thanjavur.
+This Mallinatha Swamy Jain Temple in Mannargudi is on the west side of Mannargudi Theppakulam (Haridranadhi tank) on the bypass Road, 1.43 km from Mannargudi Sri Rajagopalaswami Temple, 2.8 km from Mannargudi Railway Station, 28 km from Thiruvarur, and 40 km from Thanjavur.

-Nearest Railway station is Mannargudi.
+The nearest Railway Station is Mannargudi.

 LOCATION OF THIS JAIN TEMPLE: CLICK HERE